seven1m/sooner.io/README.md

 ## Workflow API

-Each workflow runs in a separate Node.js context, which has the effect of sandboxing the running code from the parent worker process.
+Each job runs in a separate Node.js context, which has the effect of sandboxing the running code from the parent worker process.

 This technique is not full proof, as their are still ways you can crash the parent process, but it helps.

-As such, your workflow only has access to the objects provided it by the sandbox, namely:
+As such, your job only has access to the objects provided it by the sandbox, namely:

 ### db.connect